-Missions

-of the HUN-REN Wigner Research Centre for Physics
+Missions of the HUN-REN Wigner Research Centre for Physics

 Table of Contents

 Introduction 3

-Board of Directors 4
+Board of Directors .4

-Human Resources 5
+Human Resources .
+5

 Our Competencies 7

 Quantum Technology 9

-High-energy Particle and Nuclear Physics 11
+High Energy Particle and Nuclear Physics .
+11

-Computational Sciences 15
+Computational Sciences .15

-Gravitational Physics
+Gravitational Physics .
+17

-Photonics 19
+Photonics .
+19

-Material Science 21
+Materials Science 21

 Space Research 23

 National Laboratories 27

-Quantum Information National Laboratory (QNL) 29
+Quantum Information National Laboratory (QNL) .
+29

-Nanoplasmonic Laser Initiated Fusion Experiment National Researd Laboratory (NAPLIFE)
+Nanoplasmonic Laser Initiated Fusion Experiment National Research Laboratory (NAPLIFE) .30

 Highlighted Scientific Publications 2023 33

-Institute for Particle and Nuclear Physics 34
+Institute for Particle and Nuclear Physics .34

-Institute for Solid State Physics and Optics 35
+Institute for Solid State Physics and Optics .35

-Highlighted Infrastructures 37
+Highlighted Infrastructures

-Wigner Datacenter 39
+Wigner Data Centre 39

-Magnetically Shielded Laboratory 40
+Magnetically Shielded Laboratory 10

-TOP 50 Research Infrastructures at the HUN-REN Wigner RCP 40
+TOP 50 Research Infrastructures at the HUN-REN Wigner RCP 10

 Functional Materials Laboratory 41

-Vesztergombi High Energy Physics Laboratory
+Vesztergombi High Energy Physics Laboratory 42

-Wigner Scientific Computing Laboratory
+Wigner Scientific Computing Laboratory 43

-Wigner Laser and Spectroscopy Center
+Wigner Laser and Spectroscopy Centre 14

+37

-Scientific Cooperations and Industrial Relations s 45
+Scientific Cooperations and Industrial Relations 45

-Large-scale International Cooperations 47
+Large-scale International Cooperations

-Supporting the Scientific Community 49
+Supporting the Scientific Community

-Industrial Collaboration 51
+Industrial Collaborations

 Education and Talent Development 54

-Wigner Colloquium 55

-University Education

-(Lecturing at Universities, Diploma and Doctoral Supervision) 56

-PhD Student Program 56

-Wigner Internship Program 57

-High School Programs and Talent Development 60

-Science Outreach 62

-Social Responsibility, Research Community 64
+Social Responsibility, Research Community64Health Physics65

-Physics for Health 65
+ricattii i iiy 5105 • • • • • • • • • • • • • • • •

 The Legacy of Great Pioneers 68

 Introduction

-The challenges of our modern world, such as environmental protection, the rapid development of computers and their inevitable presence in the daily life of everyone, the extraordinary advancement of artificial intelligence in many fields, or even new medical procedures, require the highest level support from natural sciences based on cutting-edge results, and the most precise and validated analysis from social sciences.
-The researchers of the HUN-REN Wigner Research Center for Physics (HUN-REN Wigner RCP) possess excellent scientific competencies, internationally respected professional experiences, and wide networking activity in many related fields.
+The challenges of our modern world, such as environmental protection, the rapid development of computers and their inevitable presence in the daily life of everyone, the extraordinary advancement of artificial intelligence in many fields, or even new medical procedures, require support at the highest level from natural sciences based on cutting-edge results, and the most precise and validated analysis from social sciences.
+The researchers of the HUN-REN Wigner Research Centre for Physics (HUN-REN Wigner RCP) possess excellent scientific competencies, internationally respected professional experiences, and wide networking activity in many related fields.
 Furthermore, the institute offers a modern research infrastructure to meet these challenges.
-Thanks to these, the HUN-REN Wigner RCP has deeply integrated into the European Research Areas, participating successfully in numerous cross-border and often interdisciplinary scientific collaborations, and coordinates the Hungarian participation in numerous large-scale projects.
+Thanks to these, the HUN-REN Wigner RCP is deeply integrated in the European Research Areas, participating successfully in numerous cross-border and often interdisciplinary scientific collaborations, and coordinates the Hungarian participation in numerous large-scale projects.

 The HUN-REN Wigner RCP, which looks back on a 70-year history through its predecessor institutions, was formed on January 1, 2012, by the merger of the former MTA KFKI Particle and Nuclear Physics Research Institute (MTA KFKI RMKI) and the former MTA Solid State

 Physics and Optics Research Institute (MTA SZFKI).
-The resulted modern scientific research center is built on traditions, including high-quality theoretical research, as well as exploratory and applied experimental physics, chemistry, computer science.
-The concentrated knowledge base of the Centre is a source of synergies among our research areas resulting in an unending source of multidisciplinary ideas.
+The resulted modern scientific research centre is built on traditions, including high-quality theoretical research, as well as exploratory and applied experimental physics, chemistry, computer science.
+The concentrated knowledge base of the Centre is a source of synergies among our research areas resulting in an infinite source of multidisciplinary ideas.
 A key goal is to achieve and maintain the international leadingedge standards in Hungary.
 The present laboratories have the potential for establishing pioneering research activities and accomodating several future technologies, supporting technology and knowledge transfer to the domestic R&D sector.

-The HUN-REN Wigner RCP is currently the largest research center in the field of physics of the Hungarian Research Network (HUN-REN), integrating the activity of 374 employees including 263 researchers at the end of 2023.
+The HUN-REN Wigner RCP is currently the largest research centre in the field of physics of the Hungarian Research Network (HUN-REN), integrating the activity of 374 employees including 263 researchers at the end of 2023.
 The internationally recognized scientific activity of the Centre is acknowledged recently by the title of "Centre of Excellence of the Hungarian Academy of Sciences".

 Board of Directors

-Dr. Péter József LévaiDirector General
+Dr. Péter József Lévai Director General